 Glossary of import and export terms

 The Trade Compliance and Logistics world has a huge number of acronyms, and it is ever-changing.
 This list explains what some of them stand for and their meaning.
-If you can’t find what you're looking for, please get in touch.
+You can download this guide, too, so you can keep it handy for future reference.
+If you can’t find the information you're looking for, please get in touch.

 Click on any acronym in the list below to jump to a detailed explanation.

 The Automated Export System (AES) is the system used by U.S. exporters to electronically declare their international exports (known as Electronic Export Information (EEI - see below) to the Census Bureau to help compile U.S. export and trade statistics.